WebAssembly/component-model/design/mvp/CanonicalABI.md

   await task.yield_(sync)
   return []
 ```
-If `async` is set, no other tasks *in the same component instance* can
+If `sync` is set, no other tasks *in the same component instance* can
 execute, however tasks in *other* component instances may execute.
 This allows
 a long-running task in one component to avoid starving other components
 without needing support full reentrancy.